What does Power of Attorney mean and what do they do?

-We know they can give money to your family, friends, organisations – so long as it can be reasonably expected that you would approve, and you have an existing connection to them.
+We know they can give money to your family, friends, and organisations.
+This is as long as it can be reasonably expected that you would approve of this through existing connections to them.
 And it shouldn’t be too expensive; the value should be reasonable based on how much money you have.

 Attorneys must apply to the Court of Protection for any other gifts and donations.